chefdog/azure-ng-codecoverage/README.md

 ## 1. Introduction & Credits
 Based on https://www.olivercoding.com/2020-01-02-angular-azure-devops/

 So why this tutorial?
-As on oliver's website there are a couple of howto's already.
+As on Daniel Oliver's website there are a couple of howto's already.
-While following oliver's tutorial, some of the stuff was not working for me, so by searching several sources I have added additional settings in the YML file and Karma config.
+While following his tutorial, some of the stuff was not working for me, so by searching several sources I have added additional settings in the YML file and Karma config.
 And I saw the need in having both Chrome and Chromeheadless working.

 ## 2. Requirements